FGMEMBERS/bluebird/readme.txt

    or climb non-vertical walls.
   Multiplayer
   Walker animations.

-  Support for next OSG version 1.9:
-     start with aircraft=bluebird-osg
-  Compatibility with previous Flightgear version 0.9.10:
-     start with aircraft=bluebird-09
-     Does not support newest features like particles, tracking, or walker.

 Current development level is: Early-Production
  All significant bugs within my model are (believed to be) fixed.